To do anything right, you need a plan.

 You also need to analyze the site structure.

-- How many pages are on your current website?
+• How many pages are on your current website?

-- What is the visual sitemap?
+• What is the visual sitemap?

-- Will this sitemap change?
+• Will this sitemap change?
 Consider the SEO and UX importance here.

 Now that you have a new sitemap in front of you, it’s time to review your content.

-Other common needs manufacturing companies have to include:
+Other common needs manufacturing companies have include:

-- Custom calculators or configurations
+• Custom calculators or configurations

-- Document management systems for SDS or other documents
+• Document management systems for SDS or other documents

-- Warranty registration software
+• Warranty registration software

-- Distributor lookup tools
+• Distributor lookup tools

-- Distributor portals
+• Distributor portals

-- Searchable online product catalogs
+• Searchable online product catalogs

 We’ve built them all and the scope can vary based on your specific needs.
-Make sure to work with a company that understands what you need and isn’t just looking to use a plugin that the only “kind of” works.
+Make sure to work with a company that understands what you need and isn’t just looking to use a plugin that only “kind of” works.

 Are you changing your domain name?

-The majority (if not all) of these next steps will fall on the lap of the web development company you chose.
+The majority (if not all) of these next steps will fall on the lap of the web development company you choose.
 But having a solid understanding of what they are (or at least should be) will help you with the process.

 It's Time to Design